jonathankoren/langdet/README.md

 `train-langdet.py` is the model trainer.
 It reads in a file containing text from a known language and the outputs a JSON file containing the corresponding detection model.
 Various options configure the model, but `--ngramSize 3` is suggested, as classification using single characters, and unicode code planes are not currently supported.

 `test-langdet.py` is a sample script for identifying a language.
 It is very simple, and can be used as an example for integrating language detection into another codebase.

+`processWikiAbstracts.py` is a utility function for converting Wikipedia pages into usable text corpora for training purposes.